 Interestingly, one of the main highlights of Hemis is the attire of priests who dress up in unique clothes and perform the festivities.
 Ideally, Hemis is celebrated on the 10th day of the Tibetan Lunar Month.

-Things To Do - Attend the ceremonies and dances by the priests
+Things to do - Attend the ceremonies and dances by the priests

-Where It Is Celebrated - Hemis is a festival that is celebrated in Ladakh, Jammu, and Kashmir.
+Where it is Celebrated - Hemis is a festival that is celebrated in Ladakh, Jammu, and Kashmir.

-Significance Of The Festival - Hemis has great significance in Ladakh and the celebrations mark the birth anniversary of Padmasambhava, a spiritual leader and founder of Tibet Tantric Buddhism.
+Significance of the Festival - Hemis has great significance in Ladakh, and the celebrations mark the birth anniversary of Padmasambhava, a spiritual leader and founder of Tibet Tantric Buddhism.

 Suggested Read: Places to Visit in Leh Ladakh: Gaze the Stars in India’s Own Moonland